 In addition to that, being included in these listings could possibly backfire.
 Legal services consumers — including sophisticated ones like general counsel at major companies — are savvy.
 Many will see your directory listing as an ego trip and a waste of your money.
 At the Legal Marketing Association’s Annual Conference in 2014, a GC told the crowd of legal marketers he would never understand why law firms spend so much time on these “frivolous” directories because he doesn’t think they add value.

-Instead of directories, you might want to focus on awards and ranking services from reputable media outlets, where the outcome does not hinge on your purchase of an ad.
+Instead of legal directories, you might want to focus on awards and ranking services from reputable media outlets, where the outcome does not hinge on your purchase of an ad.
 Then use the results to promote your firm and improve your professional profile in the marketplace.
 These rankings can be much more effective as marketing tools because they have tangible, quantifiable meaning for your target audience.

 Jim Jarrell is the director of marketing and business development for the law firm of Stark & Stark, based in Princeton, N.J.
 Follow him on Twitter @JimJarrell.

-Michelle M. Maier: In my experience, lawyer directories are not the primary drivers of business referrals, particularly for larger law firms with a broader and more diverse client base.
+Michelle M. Maier: In my experience, legal directories are not the primary drivers of business referrals, particularly for larger law firms with a broader and more diverse client base.
 Other sources are generally considered to be more relevant in the selection process and hiring decision.
 A survey released last year by American Lawyer Media found that referrals from trusted sources, followed by biographies on firm websites and articles, speeches, blogs and other content written by attorneys, are most important to in-house counsel who are researching lawyers and law firms to potentially hire.

 However, smaller firms and sole practitioners may have a different client base and might not be courting in-house counsel.
 A survey conducted by FindLaw.com and Thomson Reuters in 2014 noted that the web is now the most popular resource for individual consumers researching lawyers and law firms.
 Reliance on referrals from family and friends — the primary source 10 years ago — has shown a notable decline.
 And it’s no secret that online legal directories remain among the top results when conducting basic Internet research into finding an attorney.